Are superthin galaxies low surface brightness galaxies seen edge-on? The star formation probe: Results

-Figure 3 (Right) shows the histogram of SFR obtained from MAGPHYS.
-The red rectangles correspond to STs and green rectangles are for LSBs.
-The median of SFR from MAGPHYS is 0.616 $M_{\odot} yr^{-1}$ for LSBs and 0.357 $M_{\odot} yr^{-1}$ for STs, both of which are one to two orders of magnitude less than the SFR for SINGS galaxies (Spitzer Infrared Nearby Galaxies Survey \citep{2008MNRAS.388.1595D}.
-MAGPHYS gives us an higher SFR compared to other two SFR values from WISE and GALEX.
-We estimated the SFR for 45 LSBs and 39 STs including WISE magnitudes, the median of SFR increases to 0.71 and 0.75 respectively.
-This also increases the median of the dust mass obtained from SED fitting for both the samples.
+We present the input magnitudes in ten bands for SED fitting using MAGPHYS for our sample LSBs and STs in Tables A4 and A5 respectively.
+The modelled star formation properties are presented in Tables A6 and A7 respectively.
+Figure 2 (Bottom) shows the histogram of SFR obtained from MAGPHYS.
+The median of SFR from MAGPHYS is $0.4^{+2.2}_{-0.3} $ $M_{\odot} yr^{-1}$ for LSBs and $0.2^{+0.9}_{-0.2}$ $M_{\odot} yr^{-1}$ for STs, both of which are one to two orders of magnitude less than the SFR for SINGS galaxies (Spitzer Infrared Nearby Galaxies Survey \citep{2008MNRAS.388.1595D}.
+Here again we note that the median SFR of LSBs is higher than that of STs.
+This can again be attributed to dust-extinction effects predominant in STs.
+MAGPHYS SED fitting is dominated by optical bands which are prone to dust extinction. \\